-Patras is the third largest city of Greece.
+Patras is the third largest city of Greece and is well known for its beauty.
 Located on the northern side of the Peloponnese, Patras has a large port with regular ferries travelling to Italy and the Greek Ionian Islands.
 A large university makes the city even busier with students almost all the year round!
 When travelling to Patras, you should visit the medieval castle, the large church of Saint Andrew (who is considered to be the protector of the city) and the Roman Odeon.
 The beach promenade is a lovely spot to stroll around and enjoy a coffee with sea view.
 Patra is famous for hosting the best Carnival in Greece with many events and a large costume parade.
 The nice beach resorts in the region are great for family holidays, while its central location is convenient for road trips to Olympia, Nafpaktos, Mesolongi and Delphi.

 For the adventurous, alternative activities surround the region of Patras, rafting at Evino, mountain climbing, walking, Cross country ridding, paintball and the list is long.